-Typically, supervisors will be asked to document any problems, develop a performance plan to address issues and formally warn employees prior to terminating them.
-Warnings often follow a continuum of severity beginning with a verbal warning, proceeding to a written warning and eventually a final warning.
+Many employers have established procedures that managers must follow in order to terminate an employee.
+Typically, supervisors will be asked to document any problems, develop a performance plan to address issues, and formally warn employees prior to terminating them.
+Warnings often follow a continuum of severity beginning with a verbal warning, proceeding to a written warning, and eventually a final warning.

-Warning letters reference specific problem behaviors, attitudes, ethical or legal transgressions and performance issues.
+Warning letters reference specific problem behaviors, attitudes, ethical or legal transgressions, and performance issues.
 Goals for improvement are specified, and time frames for enactment of changes are established.
 Warning letters detail consequences, including termination, for failure to meet expectations.

-Illegal dismissal happens when an employer fires an employee in a way that breaks their contract or an employment law.
-A dismissal is also illegal if an employer does not follow the company’s own termination procedures.
+Illegal dismissal happens when an employer fires an employee in a way that breaks an employment contract or an employment law.
+Such termination is deemed wrongful, and includes the following reasons:

 In addition to any compensation won by the employee, the law can also justify charging the employer for punitive damages.
 In the United States, punishment can vary on account of the countless state and federal laws surrounding this topic.

 Once an employee has been terminated, they may be able to collect certain kinds of payments: